 c.
 José Segura Torres, 14, 35660 Corralejo, Fuerteventura.

 Yay!
-We finally checked out this place on our recent trip, when we stayed in Corralejo again for a few days.
+We finally checked out this vegan spot on our recent trip to Fuerteventura, when we stayed in Corralejo again for a few days.
 Yes, they were open this time and we made it there just in time for lunch.
 This is another lovely little family run spot in Corralejo by ‘Cantatore – The Vegan Family’.

 We had outdoor seating in the sun and enjoyed their day’s special along with Vietnamese Roll and beverages.
 Their beverage menu is heavenly, tbh.
 Absolutely loved the Matcha (Samurai) and Black spiced tea (Chai).
 Wish I could try all the rest!